gruntjs/grunt-docs/Creating-tasks.md

 grunt.registerMultiTask(taskName, [description, ] taskFunction)
 ```

-Given the specified configuration, this example multi task would log `foo: 1,2,3` if grunt was run via `grunt log:foo`, or it would log `bar: hello world` if grunt was run via `grunt log:bar`.
-If grunt was run as `grunt log` however, it would log `foo: 1,2,3` then `bar: hello world` then `baz: false`.
+Given the specified configuration, this example multi task would log `foo: 1,2,3` if Grunt was run via `grunt log:foo`, or it would log `bar: hello world` if Grunt was run via `grunt log:bar`.
+If Grunt was run as `grunt log` however, it would log `foo: 1,2,3` then `bar: hello world` then `baz: false`.

 ```javascript
 grunt.initConfig({